merlinthemagic/MTS/README.md

 Simple, its a tool set for PHP.
 Currently comprised of two core components, shell and browser.

-My philosophy: <b>If it can be automated it should be.
-People do interesting work, computers push buttons</b>

 This project strives to give developers the tools that let them automate processes that were designed for people.

+My philosophy: <b>People should only do interesting work, computers can push the buttons.
+If it can be automated it should be.</b>

 <h2>The Shell:</h2>
 The exec() or shell_exec() functions are good for executing single commands, but they are no where near as flexible as a real shell.
 Ever struggled to find out why a command returned nothing, hours later you find out its a permissions issue?